-BitClout founder @diamondhands reveals himself and explains why social media as we know it is dead
+BitClout founder ‘Diamondhands’ reveals himself and explains why social media as we know it is dead

 With DeSo, I’ve been focused over the last two years on how we solve these problems.
 The answer always comes back to opening up the content into a utility that anyone can access and build on, rather than what it is today, which is a privately held monopoly.

 The way we do that with DeSo is we put all the content that would ordinarily go onto a private data pool owned by Twitter or Instagram onto a blockchain that’s public, that anyone can build on.
 That’s DeSo.
 Think of all the data that Facebook has, imagine if it was open, anyone could add to it it or use it or build on top of it.
 That’s what we’re trying to do with DeSo.
 And seeing some of the ramifications.
 When you do that, when you make all of the data open, suddenly there’s no corporation between you and your followers.
-You don’t need the middleman in-between you anymore.
+You don’t need the middleman in between you anymore.

 That has already turned out to be a really powerful concept even in the early days.
 The blockchain has kind of been running in a beta mode until now.
 Creators using DeSo-powered apps, like BitClout—which was the app that I kind of created as a test app on DeSo—they are already earning hundreds to thousands of dollars a week posting the same type of content that they normally post on Twitter or Instagram, where they get zero.
 It’s all because of that more direct relationship with your followers, essentially leading to better monetization.